daewok/lisp-devel-docker/README.md

 + ECL
 + ABCL

-Additionally, a Linux user (and group) is created with UID 1000/GID 1000 and name `lisp`.
-This user exists for those that do not want to use the default user (root).
+The entrypoint to the image is configured to automatically create and switch to a user named `lisp` when executing commands.
+The UID of the Lisp user is configured by the environment variable `LISP_DEVEL_UID`.
+It defaults to 0, but most people will probably want to set this to 1000 (or whatever their UID on their host machine is).

 ##### ASDF Integration #####

-ASDF user translations have been modified to not use the user's home directory.
-This is primarily in case you decide to run the image as a user that does not exist in the image (e.g., your UID on your machine is 1002 and you want to make sure that mounted folders are writeable by the container user).
-Instead, ASDF uses `/var/cache/common-lisp/${ASDF_DOCKER_OUTPUT_SUBDIR}/${IMPLEMENTATION}/` for its build cache.
-The implementation is auto detected, but the subdir can be controlled by the user by specifying `ASDF_DOCKER_OUTPUT_SUBDIR` as an environment variable when running the image.

-Additionally, `/usr/local/share/common-lisp/slime/` is added to ASDF's source registry, to allow for easy mounting of Slime/Swank
+`/usr/local/share/common-lisp/slime/` is added to ASDF's source registry, to allow for easy mounting of Slime/Swank

 ##### Usage #####